How The 2018 Farm Bill Will Change the Hemp Industry Forever

 Now, the 2018 Farm Bill legalizes industrial hemp production nationwide, and a new industry will be born.
 It licenses hemp growing for commercial use and authorizes research by universities or state agencies which can certify farms to grow for that intent.
 Additionally, it authorizes legitimate hemp cultivation and makes hemp an agricultural product eligible for protections, such as crop insurance, from the federal level.

-ANANDA CEO, Eric Wang and Director of Global Production, Brian Furnish showing hemp material to Senator Mitch McConnell at the ANANDA hemp processing facility.
+ANANDA CEO, Eric Wang and hemp farmer, Brian Furnish showing hemp material to Senator Mitch McConnell at the ANANDA hemp processing facility.
 We can’t thank him enough for all his support in taking the steps to #legalize hemp.

 The Farm Bill